From Grand Designs new builds to man-eating crocodile enclosures – we get asked to cover odd, expensive and sometimes highly challenging projects.

 We can usually cover it because we like a challenge.
 If there’s an insurance solution to be found, we pride ourselves on being the underwriters who can do it.

-We’d always recommend that renovators work with a specialist insurance broker when undergoing renovations, to insure a property is fully protected.
+We’d always recommend that renovators work with a specialist insurance broker when undergoing renovations, to ensure a property is fully protected.
 Use our online Find A Broker tool to get connected.